top of page

 From the Pacific to the Atlantic by car in 2023 will be achievable

-After almost a century, it seems that the antagonism between the Atlantic and the Pacific is beginning to be overcome by road corridors in underdeveloped regions.
+After almost a century, it seems that road corridors in underdeveloped regions are beginning to overcome the antagonism between the Atlantic and the Pacific.
 The Bioceanic road corridor is a physical integration project connecting Porto Murtinho (Mato Grosso do Sul) with the ports of northern Chile near the Tropic of Capricorn.

 Biocenic road

 The first road that crosses the Paraguayan Chaco in an east-west direction is being paved and should be completed in 2022.
 The sections in Argentina and Chile are ready and need rapid improvement.
-The resources for the bridge between Porto Murtinho in Brazil and Carmelo Peralta in Paraguay have already been approved by Itaipu Binacional.
+Itaipu Binacional has already approved the resources for the bridge between Porto Murtinho in Brazil and Carmelo Peralta in Paraguay.
 The completed work is expected to be ready in 2023.

 Paraguay president inaugurates a new section of Bioceanic Road linking his country to Brazil and Chile.